EthanHolleman/site_dev/content/projects/polo.md

 of X-rays and the repeating structure of protein crystals to "amplify" the extremely small signal produced by a single molecule allowing researchers, along with the help of a lot of fast-fourier transforms to piece together the 3D structure of a protein with resolutions below 1.5 Å (angstroms).
-For more information on X-ray crystallography check out IMCA-cat summer internship.

 {{< figure src="/projects/images/Lysozyme.jpg"
 title="Crystal structure of lysozyme as rendered by David Goodsell doi:10.2210/rcsb_pdb/mom_2000_9">}}

-The only problem is that actually growing these protein crystals.
-Doing so can be extremely difficult, labor intensive and comes with no guarantee of success.
+The only problem is that actually growing these protein crystals is extremely challenging.
+There is currently no reliable way to predict the range of chemical conditions that might result in a successful crystallization due to the relatively chaotic nature of crystal growth.
+This often means even "homology" based approaches (protein X which is similar to protein Y so conditions for protein X should work for Y) often fail.
+Overall, this often makes growing protein crystals a labor intensive ordeal with with no guarantee of success.

 In most cases this will involve researchers manually creating grids of chemical conditions mixed with different concentrations of protein in the hopes that one produces crystals.
 Additionally, these types of manual screens